-Women’s World Boxing Championships: L Sarita Devi bows out after 0-5 loss against Natalia Shadrina
+Women’s World Boxing Championships: L Sarita Devi, Nandini bow out after disappointing defeats

-Former champion L Sarita Devi (60kg) was on Sunday knocked out of the World Women’s Boxing Championships after being upstaged by Russia’s Natalia Shadrina in the round of 32 in Ulan-Ude, Russia.
+Former champion L Sarita Devi (60kg) was on Sunday knocked out of the World Women’s Boxing Championships after being upstaged by Russia’s Natalia Shadrina on a disappointing day for India at Ulan-Ude, Russia.

-The fourth-seeded Indian, who got a first-round bye, frittered away a strong start to bow out with a 0-5 loss.
+The fourth seed, who got a first-round bye, frittered away a strong start to bow out with a 0-5 loss.

+There was more disappointment for the country when in the last bout of the day, debutant Nandini (81kg) proved to be no match for Germany’s Irina-Nicoletta Schonberger and was out-punched 0-5.

-Sarita, a gold-medallist in the 2006 New Delhi edition of the showpiece, was chasing her first world medal in over a decade.
+Sarita, a gold-medallist in the 2006 New Delhi edition of the showpiece, was chasing her maiden world medal in over a decade.

 The Manipuri, who is also a multiple-time Asian champion, was in control in the opening three minutes, logging more punches against a seemingly withdrawn opponent.